 How do dermatologists at Cutis treat acne with phototherapy?

-Dermatologists at the Clinic Cutis have been involved in phototherapy treatment for the past 20 years.
+Dermatologists at the Cutis Dermatology have been involved in phototherapy treatment for the past 20 years.
 Our Specialist training and years of experience will guide patients to the suitability of phototherapy for acne patients.

 Most patients who have acne will NOT require phototherapy, as their acne can be safely and effectively managed with creams, peels, and tablets.
 It is important to understand that acne phototherapy does not cure acne, but can improve the condition.
 It is best combined with skin directed topical therapy.

 How many phototherapy sessions will I need?

 In general patients will require 4-5 sessions to see an improvement.

 Sessions can be conducted weekly.
 As reinforced, this treatment is best for pimples & pustules.
 If you have a mix of these lesions with blackheads & white heads, we often perform a chemical peels (salicylic acid or retinoic acid) along with phototherapy in the same appointment.

 Each acne LED treatment (phototherapy) takes 12-20 minutes to perform, shorter if we use the vascular V Beam Prima laser.

 No. As phototherapy is painless using the LLED such as Healite.
 We also employ the V Beam Prima Laser.
 Laser treatment is akin to a small rubber band flick.

 Red and Blue light phototherapy sessions are more affordable than you might think!
 Peels are $98, light therapy ranges from $90 to $198 depending on the extent & laser used.